Alexander Faribault: Early Faribault

 Alexander Faribault built his the first log-cabin structures in what is now Rice County in the 1830s or 1840s.
 By 1851, he owned a trading post and served in the Minnesota Territorial House of Representatives.
+On January 6, 1851, some members of the Minnesota Territorial House of Representatives objected to Alexander Faribault’s election over concerns that noneligible voters were allowed to vote in his election.
+A special committee of the Minnesota Territorial House of Representatives was appointed to examine the credentials of whether Alexander Faribault was entitled to his seat on the Minnesota Territorial House of Representatives.
+On January 21, 1851, this special committee found that his election was in accordance with the spirit and meaning of the election laws allowing Alexander Faribault to serve the remainder of his term.

 His first house in Faribault, the Alexander Faribault House, was built in 1853 and is listed on the National Register of Historic Places.
 Faribault only lived in the home for a handful of years, building a large brick mansion on the bluffs opposite the Straight River several years later.
 This second house was later sold to the state of Minnesota to be used for the Minnesota School for the Blind.
 However, only the 1853 house, the first frame house in Rice County, survives.

 The first Catholic Mass in the City of Faribault was held at Alexander Faribault's house in 1848.
 Alexander contributed the land and a large sum of money for the construction of the first Catholic Church, St. Ann in 1856.
 Within a year this church burned down and Catholic Masses were once again held at Alexander's house.
 Alexander made a larger financial contribution to build a fireproof stone church on the same site as St. Ann in 1858.
 This church was named Immaculate Conception and is still standing at the corner of 3rd Avenue South West and Division Street West in the city of Faribault.